poiyomi/PoiyomiDocs/docs/special-fx/truchet.md

 - `TYpe`: <PropertyIcon name="toggle" />**Toggle**

-Enables the ability to control the Truchet Alpha using AudioLink.
+Enables the ability to control the Truchet Alpha using Audio Link.

 #### Alpha Band